Meteor City, Arizona

 Two former 'quirky' tourist attractions on the Meteor City property were billed as the “World’s Longest Map of Route 66,” painted by American artist and cartographer Bob Waldmire, and the “World’s Largest Dream-catcher,” located out near the road in front of the dome.
 There are also five 'tee-pees' on the property.

-The exterior wood fence the map was on has fallen down and has been placed into storage and the tattered dream-catcher will be repaired.
+The exterior wood fence where the map was displayed has fallen down and is currently in storage and the tattered dreamcatcher will be repaired.

 The Browns also hope to restore the original Justice of the Peace building located just west of the dome.
 Infamous as “the wicked witch of Route 66,” Newsum's wife, Goldie, serving as justice, issued speeding citations to unwary drivers on Route 66.

-They plan to soft open the dome to visitors fall/winter 2020 while focusing on the 'city' aspect of Meteor City.
+The property changed hands yet again in 2024, and in 2025 reopened to the public with a "Dino Drive-Thru" attraction.